AZimmerman13/energy_price/README.md

 It is important to note that, in addition to the differences in both volume and distribution between Spain and the U.S., Spain does not possess any significant fossil resources of their own.
 This is undoubtedly a contributing factor to the results in our price vs. emission plot and could serve as a potential roadblock to making this happen in the U.S.

-   spain doesnt have any fossil resources of its own

 Certainly, this general methodology can be applied to U.S. Data, but the substantial differences in energy mixtures between the two nations means that a new training process would be required.
 When we compare the data side by side, it is not only scale, but proportion that sets the two countries apart.
 No doubt, the Spain model has learned valuable information and could be useful for a transfer learning approach to the U.S. data.